 A non-casual substitute teacher is regarded as a fixed term worker for the purposes of the Protection of Employees (Fixed Term Work) Act 2003.
 As such, they are entitled to the same terms and conditions as a comparable permanent colleague, including access to leave entitlements.
 This entitlement comes to an end at the end of the teacher’s contract.

-However, as two substitute teachers may not be paid for the same role through the OLCS, the non-casual substitute who is taking leave must be paid using the form for Payment in Respect of a Non-Casual Fixed-Term Absence (Excel).
+However, as two substitute teachers may not be paid for the same role through the OLCS, the non-casual substitute who is taking leave must be paid using the Primary Teachers Substitute for a Substitute form.

 The substitute who is covering the vacancy (i.e., the teacher who is working in the school during the absence) should be paid through the OLCS.

-If there is no substitute teacher employed to cover the leave, i.e. EPV day or self-certified sick leave, then the non-casual substitute teacher can be left on the OLCS for salary, with a manual record of their absence maintained by the school.
+If there is no substitute teacher employed to cover the leave, then the non-casual substitute teacher can be left on the OLCS for salary, with a manual record of their absence maintained by the school.

 If you commenced your service prior to 1 January 2013, it is in your interest to avoid ever having a break in your service of twenty-six weeks or longer.
 If a teacher is out of service for a period of twenty-six weeks or longer, when they return it will be as a member of the Single Pension Scheme, which was introduced across the public sector for new entrants from 1 January 2013.